gpeterso/primo-nde-hathi-trust-poc/src/app/hathi-trust/README.md

 ## TODO:

 - [x] get basic functionality working
-- [ ] add "ignore copyright" support?
+- [x] add "ignore copyright" support?
-- [ ] add "not online" support
+- [x] add "not online" support
-- [ ] add "not journal" support
+- [x] add "not journal" support
 - [ ] add SAML entity id support?
-- [ ] figure out how many identifiers to support
+- [x] figure out how many identifiers to support
-- [ ] experiment with updating the pnx links section in store
+- [x] experiment with updating the pnx links section in store (possible, but there be dragons...)

 ## Notes